Cape Wrath Trail

 With nearly 10,000 m of ascent the Cape Wrath Trail is routinely considered one of the toughest trails in Great Britain, despite having a feel of the ‘theatrical’ about it on Day one as you leave Fort William on the ferry to Camusnagaul.
 Rough going soon follows though from Gleniinnan to Glen Dessarry, and then that first taste of real wilderness as you pass Loch Hourn, northwest Scotland’s most fjord-like sea loch.
 (You can also take an alternative route out of Fort William following the Great Glen Way via the Caledonian Canal and Loch Linnhe before rejoining the main route at Glen Shiel.)
 Climbing along the Forcan Ridge you descend into Glen Shiel through one of Scotland’s most spectacular mountain passes and make an overnight stop in Shiel Bridge.
 A nature route takes you past the Falls of Glomach, possibly Britain’s loveliest waterfalls and a spectacular sight as the water tumbles over its 113-m drop.

-The route then turns inland to Oykel Bridge and on to Glencoul via Ben More (1,174 In), the highest mountain in the Crianlarich Hills.
+The route then turns inland to Oykel Bridge and on to Glencoul via Ben More (1,174 In).
 Foinaven (911 m)and Arkle (787 m) are next with their wonderful landscapes of boulder-strewn fields, ridges and crags (Arkle’s scree-clad slopes look daunting but in fact it is easily conquered), and then a final stretch past Rhiconich to the far northwest coast.
 Here you cross some moorlands as you make your way to Sandwood Bay, largely uninhabited since 1847 when the area was cleared for sheep grazing, and at last comes the welcoming sight of Cape Wrath lighthouse.